 How might industry, in Chicago and around the world shift amid conditions of climate change?
 Is it not time to heed the international scientific consensus that all nations, and industrial countries in particular, need to drastically reduce carbon emissions and immediately begin converting economies away from fossil fuels and extractive practices?
 And where in this trend calculation are the voices of those who live and work around each corridor?
 Given that Chicago and its corporations have targeted Black, brown and Indigenous communities as their industrial sacrifice zones since the founding of the city, this environmental racism will be once again reinforced if ICMI planners follow their narrowly-defined and antiquated trends.

-In Little Village and Pilsen, for example, a coalition of environmental justice organizations including LVEJO, Pilsen Environmental Rights and Reform Organization (PERRO), and the Pilsen Alliance succeeded in 2012 at shutting down the Crawford and Fisk coal plants in their corridors after a decadelong fight.
+In Little Village and Pilsen, for example, a coalition of environmental justice organizations including LVEJO and Pilsen Environmental Rights and Reform Organization (PERRO) succeeded in 2012 at shutting down the Crawford and Fisk coal plants in their corridors after a decadelong fight.
 LVEJO put together plans for the former Crawford coal plant to make a just transition into a site catalyzing improved health, job access and green space, all things that emerged through deep community engagement.
 But in 2017 the community learned that the city brokered a backroom deal with Hilco Redevelopment Partners to purchase and redevelop the property into a massive logistics facility, whose constant truck traffic would add to the already poor air quality in the area.
 Frustrations mounted when Hilco was later awarded $19.7 million in tax breaks for the project, more than they spent on buying the property.
 Instead of carrying out the community’s vision for a green economic corridor, LVEJO is once again fighting for their right to breath.

 In recent years, the industrial corridors in or near communities that have become whiter and wealthier due to gentrification began shifting in operation toward tech, management and business support services.
 It is no coincidence that these industries pay more and pollute less.
 Meanwhile the city allows and incentivizes polluting industries like manufacturing and logistics to operate and expand with minimal accountability in Black and brown communities along the Sanitary and Ship Canal and the Calumet River.